stereobooster/venn-nodejs/Readme.md

 # venn-nodejs

+**UPD**: doesn't really work, because needs `getComputedTextLength` for layout.
+Probably need to use headless-browser, like in [mermaid-isomorphic](https://github.com/remcohaszing/mermaid-isomorphic).

 Renders diagram on the server side with [Venn.js](https://github.com/upsetjs/venn.js/), getting image file as output.

 Can be used like this: